When Many Trees Go to War: On Sets of Phylogenetic Trees With Almost No Common Structure: Preliminaries

 \section{Preliminaries}

-An \emph{unrooted phylogenetic network} $N^{\text{u}}$ (\emph{unrooted network} for short) is a connected graph whose degree-one nodes (called \emph{leaves}) have unique labels and whose non-leaf nodes have degree at least~$3$ and are unlabelled.
+\paragraph*{Phylogenetic networks.} An \emph{unrooted phylogenetic network} $N^{\text{u}}$ (\emph{unrooted network} for short) is a simple connected undirected graph whose degree-one nodes (called \emph{leaves}) have unique labels and whose non-leaf nodes have degree at least~$3$ and are unlabelled.
 If $N^{\text{u}}$ does not contain cycles, then we call~$N^{\text{u}}$ an unrooted phylogenetic tree (\emph{unrooted tree} for short).
 If the maximum degree in $N^{\text{u}}$ is at most three, then we call $N^{\text{u}}$~\emph{binary}.
-A \emph{rooted phylogenetic network}~$N$ (\emph{network} for short) is a directed acyclic graph with a single source, called the \emph{root}.
+A \emph{rooted phylogenetic network}~$N$ (\emph{network} for short) is a simple connected directed acyclic graph with a single source, called the \emph{root}.
 Its out-degree-$0$ nodes, called \emph{leaves}, have unique labels and its non-leaf, non-root nodes are unlabelled and either have in-degree~$1$ and out-degree at least~$2$ (\emph{tree nodes}) or out-degree~$1$ and in-degree at least~$2$ (\emph{reticulations}).
 If~$N$ has no reticulations, it is called a \emph{rooted phylogenetic tree} (\emph{tree} for short).
 If both the maximum in-degree and the maximum out-degree of~$N$ are at most two, then~$N$ is called \emph{binary}.
-We use~$V(N)$, $E(N)$, and~$\leaves(N)$ to refer to the nodes, edges, and leaves of a network~$N$, respectively.
-If $(u,v)$ is an edge of $N$, then $u$ is called a \emph{parent} of $v$ in $N$ and $v$ is called a \emph{child} of $u$ in $N$.
-Similarly, $(u,v)$ is called a \emph{parent edge} of any edge~$(v,w)$ outgoing from~$v$ and $(v,w)$ is called a \emph{child edge} of~$(u,v)$.
+Throughout this paper, all considered (unrooted) networks are binary.
+We use~$V(N)$, $E(N)$, and~$\leaves(N)$ to refer to the nodes, edges, and leaves of an (unrooted) network~$N$, respectively.
+If $(u,v)$ is a directed edge of a network~$N$, then $u$ is called a \emph{parent} of $v$ in $N$, and $v$ is called a \emph{child} of $u$ in $N$.
+Similarly, any in-edge $(u,v)$ of a node $v$ is called a \emph{parent edge} of $v$, and any out-edge $(v,w)$ of $v$ is called a \emph{child edge} of~$v$.